 - I finally finished Version 2 of meetCreative my course for creatives who work with clients.
 It's now with some people for final review.

-- Rounded up one major client project for review that had had a few loose ends to it.
+- Rounded off one major client project for review that had a few loose ends to it.

 - We moved to a new office!
 It's bigger and brighter and closer to all the street art I love.

-- MeetCreative just keeps getting pushed to the back burner.
+- Any marketing or launches for MeetCreative just keep getting pushed to the back burner.
 I'm having to remind myself it doesn't need to be perfect (that's impossible) and that maybe it's my own feelings about it, and not just being pushed for time, that stop it from getting out there.
 It needs to be rolled out to past participants and then go from there!

 Any questions, comments, ideas, business frustrations, future topics, casual conversations - just hit reply to this.
 I'd love to hear from you.